 7. Analyze your Progress

-Twitter has a strong analytics suite for content creators.
-Affiliate marketers can find several metrics in the analytics tab which can help in optimizing their content to suit the audience on Twitter.
-Affiliate marketers must also do some competitor analysis to benefit from other marketers’ practices.
+Twitter has a robust analytics suite for content creators.
+Affiliate marketers can find several metrics in the analytics tab, which can help optimise their content to suit the audience on Twitter.
+Affiliate marketers must also analyse competitors to benefit from other marketers’ practices.

 8. Twitter Chats

-Twitter Chats are pre-planned discussions in which users can talk about their favourite topics.
-The conversation normally lasts for an hour and a designated hashtag is used for each tweet.
-Affiliate marketers can find Twitter chats that match with their niche and participate actively in the discussions.
-This will not only establish you as a robust figure in your niche but also help in bringing new people to your Twitter profile.
+Twitter Chats are pre-planned discussions where users can discuss their favourite topics.
+The conversation typically lasts for an hour, and a designated hashtag is used for each tweet.
+Affiliate marketers can find Twitter chats that match their niche and participate actively in the discussions.
+This will establish you as a robust figure in your niche and help bring new people to your Twitter profile.

 Conclusion